Top 7 Differences Between Mountain Gorillas Vs Lowland Gorillas

 Mountain Gorillas Vs Lowland Gorillas; Despite being of the same kind, these two great apes display distinct differences in their size, strength, habitats, diet, and behavior.

-When you understand the differences and similarities among these two gorilla subspecies, they become much easier to differentiate when encountered on a wildlife gorilla safari.
+When you understand the differences and similarities between these two gorilla subspecies, they become much easier to differentiate when encountered on a wildlife gorilla safari.

 Gorillas are the largest of the great apes on the globe that share about 98.3 percent of their DNA with us, humans hence making them our closest cousins.